vivek-s/vivek-s.com/_notes/Engineering/fluid_mechanics/friction_factor_calculations.md

 ## 1. Laminar Flow

+For laminar flow, the friction factor can be calculated by a simple formula shown below.
+Note that friction factor is only a function of Reynolds number
 $$f_D=\frac{64}{Re}$$

 ## 2. Turbulent Flow
 ### 2.1.
 Colebrook Equation
-Also called Colebrook-White.
+It is also called Colebrook-White equation.
 It is the classic formulation for Darcy friction factor.
 However it is implicit ($f_D$ term is in both left and right sides of the equation) and needs iteration

 $$\frac{1}{\sqrt{f_D}}=-2log_{10}\left[\left(\frac{\varepsilon /D}{3.7}\right) + \frac{2.51}{Re\sqrt{f_D}}\right]$$

 It was developed by Colebrook in 1939 extending work of Nikuradse who was a student of Prandtl.
-It was been plotted by Moody in 1944 into what is known as [[moody_chart]]
+It was been plotted by Moody in 1944 into what is known as [[moody_chart|Moody Chart]]

 ### 2.2.
 Haaland Equation